Emmascholar/Emmascholar/README.md

 #### PROFILE SUMMARY

 I am critical in thinking when it comes to presenting ideas and pulling up solution to ANY problem.
 I enjoy building models and creating solution from data insight.
-My research is wrapped on Natural Language processing, Finance and Business.
+My research is wrapped on Natural Language processing, Health Care and Technology.

 SKILLS:
 * Machine learning